usfk-code-challenge-2023/FOS/README.md

 * For more comprehensive information on how to use the simulator and for additional details, please visit https://usfk-code-challenge-2023.github.io/FOS/Docs.

 ### 2. Implementing FOS Controller
+* You can use either native TCP socket, WebSocket, or WebRTC to connect with this simulator.
-* You can find a simple example of a controller at https://github.com/usfk-code-challenge-2023/FOS/blob/main/Docs/proto.ipynb.
+* You can find a simple example of a controller at https://github.com/usfk-code-challenge-2023/FOS/blob/main/Docs/proto.ipynb (Native TCP Socket, Desktop) or https://github.com/usfk-code-challenge-2023/FOS/blob/main/Docs/proto(websocket).py (WebSocket, Browser or NodeJS)
 * Turning off the visualization option in the FOS Simulator can be beneficial for AI/ML learning iterations.

 ### 3. Bug Report
-* If you encounter any issues or bugs with the simulator, please contact SGT Mun, Chaeun, USFK J5 AI/ML Planning Assistant, Digital O-Plan, via email at chaeun.mun.fm@army.mil or submit an issue report at https://github.com/usfk-code-challenge-2023/FOS/issues.
+* If you encounter any issues or bugs with the simulator, please contact SGT Kang, Kevin, USFK J5 AI/ML Planning Assistant, Digital O-Plan, via email at eun.kang.fm@army.mil or submit an issue report at https://github.com/usfk-code-challenge-2023/FOS/issues.

 * Please make sure to regularly check the provided page for any additional simulator fixes that may have been implemented since the start of the competition.